 Florida has been a leader in addressing accessibility of buildings and sites for persons with disabilities with codes based on early national standards and Florida concerns beginning in the late 1970's.
 After adoption of the national Americans with Disabilities Act (ADA) Florida revised its code to be based on the US Department of Justice's (DOJ) regulations that established the ADA Standards for Accessible Design (ADA Standards).
 Florida also revised its law to ensure that its Code is maintained to ensure certification by DOJ as substantially equivalent to the ADA Standards so owners complying with the Code are also in compliance with the ADA.
-The fundamental guidelines the ADA Standards are based on, the Americans with Disabilities Act Accessibility Guidelines were updated in 2004 and in June 2008 the US Department of Justice published its Notice of Proposed Rule, "Proposed ADA Standards for Accessible Design, June 2008".
-In December 2008 the Commission convened an Accessibility Code for Building Construction by integrating the relevant Florida standards of ss.
+The fundamental guidelines the ADA Standards are based on, the Americans with Disabilities Act Accessibility Guidelines were updated in 2004 and in June 2008 the US Department of Justice's published its Notice of Proposed Rule, "Proposed ADA Standards for Accessible Design, June 2008".
+In December 2008 the Commission convened an Accessibility Code/ADAAG 2.0 Workgroup to develop recommendations for amending the Florida Accessibility Code for Building Construction by integrating the relevant

+Florida standards of ss.
 553.501-553.513, F.S., into the Proposed ADA Standards.
 Although DOJ's process was not complete at the time, the Workgroup began working with the Proposed Standards to develop the new draft FACBC.
 The DOJ completed its adoption of revised regulations 28 CFR 35 and 28 CFR 36 establishing the 2010 ADA Standards for Accessible Design September 15, 2010 and the Workgroup revised the Draft 2012 Florida Accessibility Code for the few minor changes.
-The Commission will make recommendations for changes to law essential to conforming it to the 2010 ADA Standards references and to ensure Florida requirements are substantially equivalent to maintain the Code's certification by DOJ.
+The Commission will make recommendations for changes to law to essential to conforming it to the 2010 ADA Standards references and to ensuring Florida requirements are substantially equivalent to maintain the Code certification.